 Agent: Andrew Bogut has chosen the Cavaliers

-Andrew Bogut has chosen to join the Cleveland Cavaliers, giving LeBron James and the defending champions another accomplished veteran as they prepare to mount a run to their third straight NBA Finals.
 Bogut's agent, David Bauman of ISE, told The Associated Press on Tuesday night that Bogut plans to sign with the Cavaliers as soon as he clears waivers.
+Bauman anticipates that Bogut will join the defending NBA champions by this weekend.

 Add your comments below